simoncozens/simoncozens.github.io/_posts/2019-03-06-neural-font-design.md

 ---
+layout: post
+title: Neural font design
-published: false
+published: true
 ---
-## Neural font design

 I've been messing around recently with the idea of getting a neural network to spit out characters.
 It's not something I want to spend a lot of time on and develop into something serious, but it's quite a fun little project anyway.